Skip to content

 How It Works

-- Choose metadata — Set content rights, AI disclosure, and contact preferences.
+2. Choose metadata - Set content rights, AI disclosure, contact preferences, and an optional Public Note.
 Shared metadata applies to all files in a batch.

-- Sign — Vault signs each hash with your Ed25519 key and commits to your local Holochain conductor.
+3. Sign - Vault signs each hash with your Ed25519 key and commits it to your local Holochain conductor.
+The key never leaves your device.

-- Gossip — Signatures gossip to the server DHT automatically.
-Verifiable within minutes.
+4. Publish - Signatures gossip to Flowsta's tamper-proof network automatically.
+Verifiable by anyone within minutes.

 Verify

-- Exact match — SHA-256 hash lookup on the DHT.
-File never leaves your browser.
+2. Exact match - SHA-256 hash lookup on the network.
+The file never leaves your browser.

-- Results — See all signers, content rights, AI disclosure, integrity check results, and revocation status.
+4. Results - See all signers, content rights, AI disclosure, Public Notes, integrity check results, and revocation status.

 Key Features